Caviar

 Jane is a married 26-year-old Accountant who wants to pay the restaurant bill quickly

-because she is very particular about her time and being pr
+because she is very particular about her time and being productive.

 As I talked to different people dining at the restaurants and also my friends and family,